Tuesday, November 30, 2010

 Method:

+Mix the potato flakes with oregano and the Parmesan.
 Pat dry the chicken fillets after cutting them up and season them with some salt and pepper.

 Heat some oil in a frying pan.